filterbuy

 Filter efficiency indicates how well an air filter captures and retains airborne particles.
 A filter with high efficiency can trap a greater number of smaller particles.
 However, higher efficiency may reduce airflow, forcing the system to exert more effort, which isn't great.

-Airflow dynamics, on the other hand, talk about how air moves through the system.
+Airflow dynamics describe how air moves through your system.
 Filtration and circulation work best in your home when the air flows properly.
 When airflow dynamics are not balanced, filters can become dirty more quickly than expected.
 Maintaining correct airflow will help keep filters cleaner longer while ensuring HVAC systems perform at their best.

 Common Causes of Rapid Filter Clogging